Metrics and Logs

 Prometheus Metrics

-Prometheus metrics are the best starting point for traffic trends, latency, token counters, cost counters, rate-limit outcomes, cache behavior, and exporter delivery health.
+Prometheus metrics are suited for monitoring traffic trends, latency, token counters, cost counters, rate-limit outcomes, cache behavior, and exporter delivery health.

-The admin listener serves Prometheus metrics at /metrics by default.
-You can change the path, disable the endpoint, or serve metrics on a dedicated listener through the startup observability settings.
+AISIX serves Prometheus metrics on the dedicated metrics listener at /metrics by default.
+You can change the path or disable the endpoint through the startup observability settings.

 This endpoint is unauthenticated by design.
-Keep the admin listener or dedicated metrics listener private.
+Keep the dedicated metrics listener private.

 Configure Prometheus exposure in the startup configuration: